ankrutik/notes/aws/solutions_arch_cert/notes.md

 You can invoke an AWS Lambda function from an Amazon Aurora MySQL-Compatible Edition DB cluster with a **native function or a stored procedure**.
 This approach can be useful when you want to integrate your database running on Aurora MySQL with other AWS services.
 For example, you might want to capture data changes whenever a row in a table is modified in your database.
 Comparing to RDS, **RDS events only provide operational events** such as DB instance events, DB parameter group events, DB security group events, and DB snapshot events.

+**Endpoints**:

-A **cluster endpoint** (also known as a writer endpoint) for an Aurora DB cluster simply connects to the current primary DB instance for that DB cluster.
-This endpoint can perform write operations in the database such as DDL statements
+- A **cluster endpoint** (also known as a **writer endpoint**) for an Aurora DB cluster simply connects to the current primary DB instance for that DB cluster.
+This endpoint can perform write operations in the database such as DDL statements.
+- **Reader endpoint** receives read requests.
+Auto scaling can be configured to extend these reader endpoints when read requests increase.
+- **Custom endpoints** can be configured to perform analytical queries.

+Aurora **Multi-Master** can specify all nodes as read-write instances for high-availability and immediate failover.

 **Cost effective solution** because: